 For an "official" biography, please download the files you need.

 Boy meets girl: It is one of those unlikely stories that the son of a village merchant in the middle of West German nowhere becomes a professor of Austrian law and marries one of the daughters of the CEO of the Austrian salt refinery holding and a Polish pianist.
 But this is exactly what happened.
-My father was born in Duisburg (of all places) in 1940 and grew up in a tiny village near Bonn.
-He then went to study economy and law in Bonn and subsequently followed his professor to Vienna where he met my mother in 1967.
-My mother had a very complicated family history: Born on a railway platform in Olsztyn in 1943, she grew up in Vienna and originally wanted to study music, but then trained to be a translator before finally graduating with a law doctorate.
+My father was born in Duisburg (of all places) in 1940 and grew up in a small village near Bonn.
+He then went to study economy and law in Bonn and subsequently followed his professor to Vienna, where he met my mother in 1967.
+My mother had a rather adventurous history: Born on a railway platform in Olsztyn in 1943, she grew up in Vienna and originally wanted to study music, but then trained to be a translator before finally graduating with a law doctorate.
 In 1970 my parents moved to Linz where my father became a professor of law and I was born in 1974.
 It meant that a homeless family with a strong Viennese connection suddenly had another member of the family as a native Upper Austrian.
 Nowadays, with my aunt having been head of the Austrian National Heritage office and all my family living in Vienna, I feel more like being Viennese with a strong link to Upper Austria.
 Thanks to my father's background I hold an Austrian and a German passport.